Optical Sensor#

 when started :: hat events

-print (eye brightness in %) ◀ and set cursor to next row
+print ([Optical1 v] brightness in %) on screen ◀ and set cursor to next row

 Optical hue#